brcmd/four-card-feature/README.md

 ## The challenge

 The challenge was to build out a feature section and get it looking as close to the design as possible.
-The design included two .jpg files, one for one for the mobile layout and another one for the desktop layout.
+The design included two .jpg files, one for the mobile layout and another one for the desktop layout.

 ### Desktop Design